What Is Expansion Revenue?

 What counts as expansion revenue?

 Expansion revenue includes any additional recurring revenue from existing customers: seat additions, plan upgrades, new module purchases, usage-based overage, and price increases at renewal.
 One-time fees (services, setup) are typically excluded.
+This is a common area of focus for customer success teams working to improve their approach to Expansion Revenue.

 How much expansion revenue should come from existing customers?

 Top SaaS companies generate 30-40% of new ARR from expansion.
 The percentage varies by business model.
 PLG companies with usage-based pricing often see higher expansion ratios than companies with fixed-seat licensing.
+This is a common area of focus for customer success teams working to improve their approach to Expansion Revenue.

 Should CSMs own expansion revenue?

 It depends on deal size and organizational structure.
 Many CS teams own expansions under a certain threshold (e.g., under $50K ARR increase) while sales handles larger opportunities.
 The key is giving CSMs the tools and incentives to surface and qualify expansion opportunities.
+This is a common area of focus for customer success teams working to improve their approach to Expansion Revenue.

 Get the Weekly Pulse